marda-alliance/FAIRtrain/module-idea.md

 ## M1: Data reuse (use prior data from last year's course/literature/database)

-### L1: Work with data from prior work or last year course (CSV, JSON, XML): load data, and visualize it using the script (python/matplotlib, gnuplot) – write notebook to capture the workflow
+### L1: Work with data from prior work or last year course (CSV, JSON, XML)

+(load data, and visualize it using the script (python/matplotlib, gnuplot) – write notebook to capture the workflow)

 #### Potential resources: